Zaid-Ajaj/the-elmish-book/chapters/dev-flow/styling-with-sass.md

 > I am taking Bulma as an example but this applies to many other CSS frameworks.

 Will will now fix these problems and allow our application to override the default colors used by Bulma.
-First of all, we install Bulam as an *npm package*:
+First of all, we install Bulma as an *npm package*:
 ```bash
 npm install bulma
 ```